-Installing a central vacuum system is the answer to all these complaints.
-Why, then, don't more people have one?
-In a word, profit.
-The truth is, even though central vacuums are superior to regular vacuums, big name central vacuum manufacturers can make more money selling portable vacuum cleaners at more regular intervals than selling their central vacuum systems.
-These manufacturers have the money to nationally advertise central vacuums, but they choose not to.
+Installing a central vacuum is the answer to all these complaints, so why haven't more people installed one?
+Many homeowners aren't even aware central vacuums are an option, and there are many misconceptions about how they work.
+Big name vacuum manufacturers make more money selling portable vacuum cleaners at more regular intervals than selling their central vacuum systems, so they do not heavily market central vacuums.

 #2 Super Easy to Use

-Most standard portable vacuum cleaners need to be replaced every few years.
-By contrast, once a central vacuum system is installed, all you need to worry about is basic maintenance.
-In a head to head comparison, a central vacuum will always beat out a portable or canister vacuum.
+While most portable vacuum cleaners have to be replaced every few years, you only have to worry about basic maintenance once a central vacuum system is installed.
+In a direct comparison, a central vacuum will always beat out a portable or canister vacuum.
 Consider these advantages to owning a central vacuum system:

 Central vacuum owners often remark how much cleaner the air is inside their homes, and allergy sufferers typically notice a reduction in their allergies.
 UC Davis actually did a study on this phenomenon, and proved that central vacuums do in fact keep the air cleaner than portable vacuums.
 The reason is simple: central vacuum systems extract the dirt, dust, and debris out of the house and into the main power unit in the garage or the basement where they are then exhausted outside.
 Portable vacuums recycle vacuumed allergens back into the air through the exhaust.
 Read the UC Davis Central Vacuum Clinical Study (PDF).